b3hr4d/eth_payment_tutorial/README.md

 - [Rust](https://www.rust-lang.org/tools/install)
 - Basic understanding of Ethereum and smart contracts

-## Step 1: Clone the Starter Repository
+## Step 1: Clone the Starter Repository and Run the Project Locally

 We'll begin by cloning the [`ic-rust-nextjs`](https://github.com/b3hr4d/ic-rust-nextjs) repository, which serves as our starter template.